RuoFeng207/project_2/README.md

 # project_2

-we hebben deze week een project
+we hebben deze week een project, het is project 2